 According to a report from GMA News Online, Pag-IBIG aims to process applications within three to seven working days.
 Before, it only takes the agency two days to release calamity loan proceeds after receiving the application.
 But with the public health crisis, the review of documents takes longer.

-If you have an existing MPL and CL, do note that Pag-IBIG has offered a three-month moratorium on payments due on March 16 to June 15, 2020.
+If you have an existing Multi-Purpose Loan (MPL) and Calamity Loan (CL), do note that Pag-IBIG has offered a three-month moratorium on payments due on March 16 to June 15, 2020.
 At the time of the Facebook announcement, those in Luzon and the National Capital Region can apply for the payment break.
 The moratorium seeks to ease the burden on members and help them focus on their family’s basic necessities and safety.

 You can submit your application at the nearest Pag-IBIG Fund branch until June 15, 2020.
 The national agency will begin receiving applications once the enhanced community quarantine is lifted.